 With the chipboard shoved down into the fabric as far as possible, and the fabric pulled taught, use your sewing machine to run a row of stitches along the edge of the chipboard, as close as you can get it without sewing through the chipboard (that’s a good way to break a needle!)

-Put chipboard piece #2 into the fabric next, and after shoving it all the way down in place, run another row of stitches as close to it as you can.
+Put chipboard piece #2 into the fabric next, and shove it all the way down in place.

 Continue with chipboard pieces #3 and #4, adding a row of stitches after each one.